ukf/ukf-meta-meta/README.md

 ## Operation

-These tools maintain a connection between the UK federation's [Subversion](http://subversion.apache.org) metadata repository, which is private because it contains personal information, and a [public version](https://github.com/ukf/ukf-meta) of that repository hosted on [Github](https://github.com/).
+These tools maintain a connection between the UK federation's metadata tooling repository, which is private because it contains historical personal information, and a [public version](https://github.com/ukf/ukf-meta) of that repository hosted on [Github](https://github.com/).

+### Working Repository

-The connection is maintained through a local Git repository which uses `git svn` to read the private Subversion repository, and `git filter-branch` to sanitise the data for public release.
+The connection between the UK federation and public versions of the repository is maintained through a local Git repository within which `git filter-branch` is used to sanitise the data for public release.

+The working repository is a clone of the UK federation's version of the repository, and its `origin` remote points there.
+The `github` remote is used to refer to the public version of the repository on GitHub.

+The following branches are used:

+* `master` tracks the `master` branch in `origin`
+* `public` tracks the `master` branch in `github`
+* `update` acts as the bridge between the two

 ### Initialization